Marianne Babal is a Corporate Historian for Wells Fargo.

 From his carpenter shop in San Francisco’s Mission neighborhood, Ayer also produced sturdy, large wooden trunks.
 These packing trunks held small packages shipped in railroad express cars.
 Wells Fargo’s messengers rode onboard, watching over the locked trunks and making sure that goods were delivered as promised.
 The trunks secured and consolidated small package shipments, and if additional goods were loaded, made it easier to move one full trunk than piles of parcels and packages.
 Packing trunks were 5 feet long and 3 feet high and deep, and built to withstand heavy use on long distance runs.

 Ayer and his carpenter crews also repaired boxes, trunks, and other company equipment.
 His son, Joseph S. Ayer, assisted his father in running the family business.
 The elder Ayer, who also served as the Wells Fargo’s superintendent of office equipment, also outfitted interior furnishings of the company’s new offices throughout the Pacific Coast and Mexico, including new buildings in Sacramento, California, and Los Angeles in the 1890s.

 Ayer’s shops narrowly missed being destroyed in the firestorm that burned into San Francisco’s Mission District following the great earthquake of 1906.
 Ayer died the following year, just as his skills were in greatest need for rebuilding of the city.
-A number of his treasure boxes survived and are displayed in Wells Fargo museums.
+A number of his treasure boxes survived, including one on display at our Wells Fargo museum.
 Wells Fargo’s iconic treasure boxes are a tangible reminder of the multi-generational span of Wells Fargo’s history and its long legacy of security.